ardaerbaharli/twitchLurkerV2/README.md

 **Twitch Lurker** is a bot that joins to chat room of the Twitch channels you follow.
 It acts as a chatter and sends messages to as many channels as you wish at the same time without you needing to open up Twitch.
-It also lets you benefit from subscription gifts and drops as long as you leave it on.
+It also lets you benefit from subscription gifts as long as you leave it on.
 <br>
 ### How To Connect Your Twitch Account?